briandean/networks2ASA/README.md

 Brian Dean
 brian@briandean.net
 --
 Script to convert a list of networks a file to Cisco ASA Objects and add each of those objects to an object group.
+Update the config.ini, add your list of networks one per line, and run networks2asa.py.
+Output of commands in the commands file.

 --Change variables in config.ini to match your requirements.-- networks_file = Path of file containing source networks networks to add to ASA as objects.